LydiaUwU/Second-Year-Notes/Computer Architecture 1/05 Constructing VHDL Models with CSA.md

 - CSA is only one out of many alternative VHDL constructs.

 ## Process Construct
-It's difficult to simulate CSA models of large complex systems at gate level so to increas the level of abstraction whilst preserving external event behaviour we need a more powerful language construct.
+It's difficult to simulate CSA models of large complex systems at gate level so to increase the level of abstraction whilst preserving external event behaviour we need a more powerful language construct.

 ### The Process Construct Allows us to:
 - Model at a higher level of abstraction.